uid/caesar-web/usage.markdown

 This will involve the preprocessor, which you'll need to check out from GitHub (https://github.com/uid/caesar-preprocessor) and compile with Eclipse.

+The GitHub checkout is missing a Java class, Database, which contains configuration settings.
+You'll need to obtain this from a previous TA.

 Check to see that you are loading to the right database (Production vs Developer).

 Update to the relevant code in svn, or whatever code you want to load.